joseluucaas/joseluucaas/README.md

-<h1 align="center">👨🏻‍💻 José Lucas</h1>
+<h1>👨🏻‍💻 José Lucas</h1>

-<div align="center" ><code> Full-Stack Developer </code></div>
+<code> Full-Stack Developer </code>

 <br>

-<p align="center" > Hello!
+<p  > Hello!
 My name is José Lucas.
 I am originally from Acre, Brazil, and I currently live in the countryside of Amazonas.
 I have a strong interest in the Information Technology field and I am constantly seeking to learn new programming languages, tools, and concepts to expand my knowledge and grow professionally in the IT industry. </p>

 <hr>